The Admissions Process

 - Following this visit, if the decision is taken to move the application to the next stage of the process, a member of the Admissions Team will contact you to arrange an assessment/taster visit.
 This is usually a two or three-day visit, which will give your son a chance to experience school life at More House.
 The visit will include an informal Speech and Language assessment and an Occupational Therapy assessment, conducted by our specialist staff.

 - After the assessment visit, our team of school professionals will decide whether More House School is an appropriate placement for your son.
 If it is, you will receive a formal offer from the Headmaster.
-Parents then have 14 days from receipt to accept the place by completing the Confirmation of Acceptance, submitting the Form of Entry and remitting the £250 acceptance fee.
+Parents then have 14 days from receipt to accept the place by completing the Confirmation of Acceptance, submitting the Acceptance Form and remitting the £250 acceptance fee.

 NB Where a boarding place is requested by the parent(s), an overnight assessment will be arranged before a place is offered.
 This might be scheduled alongside the taster visit, or at a different time, prior to the pupil’s official start date.